SoftUni-Internal/interactive-content/EN/06-Unit-Testing/03-Unit-Testing-Best-Practices.md

 }
 ```

-Follow the same logic for other test methods and `TestDummy` class
+Follow the same logic for other test methods and the `TestDummy` class.

 [/slide]